-What Is Flextime for Work Scheduling?
+Using Flextime for Work Scheduling

 Who Needs Flextime?

 Many people could probably benefit from a flexible work schedule.
 Take, for instance, the following examples.
 Bob's elderly mother is recovering from hip replacement surgery.
 She wants Bob to accompany her to physical therapy from 4:00 to 5:00 three afternoons a week.
-"I made it as late in the day as possible—can't you leave work early?"
-Mom asks.
+"I made it as late in the day as possible—can't you leave work early?" she asks.
 If Bob doesn't do something, elder care may harm his career.

-Although returning to school can help one's career, the time commitment can be detrimental to it.
-The class Samantha needs to complete her degree meets only at 10 a.m. twice a week.
-For financial reasons, she must work full time, which means for her 9:00 a.m. to 5:00 p.m.
+Although returning to school can help one's career, the time commitment can be detrimental, too.
+The class Samantha needs to complete her degree meets only at 10:00 a.m. twice a week.
+For financial reasons, she must work full time, which for her means 9:00 a.m. to 5:00 p.m.

 As you can see from these examples, many people could benefit from a flexible work schedule.
-But for an employer to institute flextime the company would want to benefit as well.
+But for an employer to institute flextime, the company would want to benefit as well.
 The obvious benefit to an employer is the ability to accommodate employees who have trouble balancing their jobs and their families.
 To retain those employees, it would be in the company's best interests to allow their staff to have a flexible schedule.

 Getting Your Boss Onboard

 Your first step should be talking to co-workers and coming up with a plan.
-Your boss's biggest concern will probably be that the office will be a ghost town on Fridays and Mondays since many people may want a condensed work week and a long weekend.
+Your boss' biggest concern will probably be that the office will be a ghost town on Fridays and Mondays since many people may want a condensed work week and a long weekend.
 Come up with a rotating schedule which will allow everyone to get an occasional long weekend.
 Your boss won't want everyone leaving work early.
-Come up with a schedule that allows the office to be manned throughout the day.
+Come up with a schedule that allows the office to be staffed throughout the day.